 “That’s when I learned a lot about what I want and what I don’t want.
 It was very educational for me because it helped me sharpen my identity as both an artist and a person.”

-Unknown Neighbour’s more recent material expresses the joys of growing comfortable in your own skin and facing certain plights head-on.
-On ‘Home’ – a theme many peers have tackled and deconstructed – Unknown Neighbour explores a particularly poignant angle, written from the perspective of someone who hasn’t experienced home as the warm sanctuary it should be.
+Independent again and fully returning to his own project in 2021, Unknown Neighbour expresses the joys of growing comfortable in your own skin and facing certain plights head-on.
+On one of his recent tunes – Home, a theme many peers have tackled and deconstructed – Unknown Neighbour explores a particularly poignant angle, written from the perspective of someone who hasn’t experienced home as the warm sanctuary it should be.
 It’s ultimately a song of triumph, about redefining your own space of solace, affection, and belonging.
-The tranquil, ethereal latest single ‘We Have To Discover’, meanwhile, oozes a calm and humble wanderlust.
-Sonically, Unknown Neighbour explores more lush and expansive territories than ever – prominently integrating his first instrument, the piano, once again –, whilst remaining faithful to his sincere wordplay.
+The upcoming tranquil and ethereal EP On The Fine Line, oozes a calm and humble wanderlust.
+Sonically, Unknown Neighbour explores more lush and expansive territories than ever, whilst remaining faithful to his sincere wordplay.
 In the meantime, Zemke keeps messages from listeners all over the world on his studio wall, personal stories of how his songs have reached unsuspecting hearts.
 The path he walks as Unknown Neighbour has never felt more clearly laid out: Sascha Zemke is no longer chasing the light… He is passing the torch himself.